 My name is Jerzy Wieczorek.
 I’m a statistician (formerly with the U.S. Census Bureau, now at Carnegie Mellon University) working primarily in small area estimation and Bayesian statistics, and using statistics in humanitarian and volunteer work.
-I’m also interested in languages and linguistics, education and teaching, cognition, etc.
+I’m also interested in neuroscience and cognition, languages and linguistics, education and teaching, etc.

 In addition to this blog, I post on Twitter as @civilstat.